hengran/Investigating-LLMs/README.md

   + **Key point:** This paper presents a comprehensive survey of key dimensions that are crucial to consider when assessing LLM trustworthiness.
 The survey covers seven major categories of LLM trustworthiness: reliability, safety, fairness, resistance to misuse, explainability and reasoning, adherence to social norms, and robustness.
 Each major category is further divided into several sub-categories, resulting in a total of 29 sub-categories.

-## investigating LLMs with restrieval augmentation
+## Investigating LLMs with restrieval augmentation

 + **Ruiyang Ren, Yuhao Wang, Yingqi Qu, Wayne Xin Zhao, Jing Liu., et.al: Investigating the Factual Knowledge Boundary of Large Language Models with Retrieval Augmentation** [[paper]](https://arxiv.org/abs/2305.13300) 2023.7